+Risk

+At 31 December 2020, NIBC Holding reported Loans (amortised cost) of EUR 5,649 million (2019: EUR 7,012 million), net of credit loss allowances of EUR 158 million (2019: EUR 152 million) for expected credit losses (hereinafter: ECL).
+The (securitised) mortgages loans amount to EUR 10,245 million (2019: EUR 10,044 million) net of credit loss allowances of EUR 11 million (2019: EUR 3 million).
+The impairment allowance represents the bank's best estimate of ECL on the loans at the balance sheet date.
+The ECL of stage 1 and stage 2 loans is calculated collectively.
+The ECL of stage 3 loans is assessed individually.

 Management's judgements and estimates are especially subjective due to significant uncertainty associated with the assumptions used.
 Uncertainty associated with COVID-19 and its implications on default and recovery assumptions and the impact of government intervention has increased the level of judgement required to calculate ECL.

-Management's estimates in respect of the timing and measurement of ECL which required significant judgement include: Allocation of loans to stage 1, 2, or 3 using criteria in accordance with IFRS 9, including the impact of COVID-19 pandemic and related support measures on customer behaviors and the identification of underlying significant deterioration in credit risk Accounting interpretations, modelling assumptions and data used to build and run the models that calculate the ECL, including the economic impact of COVID-19 on model performance Inputs and assumptions used to estimate the impact of multiple economic scenarios particularly those impacted by COVID-19 Appropriateness, completeness and valuation of model adjustments including any COVID-19 specific adjustments Measurement of individual provisions including the assessment of multiple scenarios and impact of COVID-19 The completeness, presentation and preparation of disclosures considering the key judgments and sources of data As the loans (amortised cost), (securitised) mortgage loans and the associated credit loss expense are material to the bank's balance sheet and income statement and due to the high estimation uncertainty on the loan impairment allowance, we consider this a key audit matter.
-Expected credit losses (ECL) as well as Note 13 Impairments of financial and non-financial assets, Note 23 Loans (amortised cost), Note 25 Mortgage loans (amortised cost) and Note 26 "Securitised mortgage loans (amortised cost).
-Our audit approach Our audit procedures included, amongst others, assessing the appropriateness of NIBC Bank's accounting policies related to expected credit losses according to IFRS 9 "Financial Instruments".
+Management's estimates in respect of the timing and measurement of ECL which required significant judgement include:

+- Allocation of loans to stage 1, 2, or 3 using criteria in accordance with IFRS 9, including the impact of COVID-19 pandemic and related support measures on customer behaviors and the identification of underlying significant deterioration in credit risk - Accounting interpretations, modelling assumptions and data used to build and run the models that calculate the ECL, including the economic impact of COVID-19 on model performance - Inputs and assumptions used to estimate the impact of multiple economic scenarios particularly those impacted by COVID-19 - Appropriateness, completeness and valuation of model adjustments including any COVID-19 specific adjustments - Measurement of individual provisions including the assessment of multiple scenarios and impact of COVID-19 - ► The completeness, presentation and preparation of disclosures considering the key judgments and sources of data

+As the loans (amortised cost), (securitised) mortgage loans and the associated credit loss expense are material to the bank's balance sheet and income statement and due to the high estimation uncertainty on the loan impairment allowance, we consider this a key audit matter.

+Reference is made to section Impact of COVID-19 pandemic and accounting policies for Expected credit losses (ECL) as well as Note 13 Impairments of financial and non-financial assets, Note 24 Loans (amortised cost), Note 26 Mortgage loans (amortised cost) and Note 27 'Securitised mortgage loans (amortised cost).

+Our audit approach

+Our audit procedures included, amongst others, assessing the appropriateness of NIBC Holding's accounting policies related to expected credit losses according to IFRS 9 "Financial Instruments".
 In addition, we evaluated the design and implementation and, where considered appropriate, tested the operating effectiveness of internal controls across the processes relevant to the ECL.
-This included the allocation of assets into stages, model governance, data accuracy and completeness, credit monitoring, multiple economic scenarios, collective and individual provisions, journal entries and disclosures.
-We performed an overall assessment of the ECL provision levels by stage to determine if they are reasonable considering NIBC Bank's portfolio, risk profile and credit risk management practices.
-We performed an assessment of the impact of the COVID-19 pandemic on a sample of credit files, on the identification of high-risk sectors and macroeconomic environment.
-We considered trends in the economy and industries to which NIBC Bank is exposed.

-Page 7